An intensive 8-month remote part-time paid fellowship to develop the next generation of built-environment resilience champions

 “RAF is excited to launch the ResilieNomics-in-Action Fellowship program” said Aris Papadopoulos, RAF founding chair and author of the book ResilieNomics.
 “Developing the next generation of resilience champions is key to bringing grassroots resilience to households and communities.
 The 2026-27 program focuses on the US, but in a few years we hope to expand internationally.
 Sponsors interested to support and engage with RNAF are welcome to contact us”.

-Two information sessions will be held March 1 & 3, 2026 at 8pm ET for those interested to learn more about RNAF and apply.
+Two information sessions will be held in March and April for those interested to learn more about RNAF and apply.